cogini/opentelemetry_xray/README.md

 NOTE: By default Amazon samples relatively few traces.
 If you want to ensure that your traces are sampled, make sure that you turn on sampling in your app.
-A common approach is to turn on sampling for all traces that have errors, and some percentage of normal traces.
+A common approach is to turn on sampling for all traces that have errors and for some percentage of normal traces.

+This library includes the following modules:

+* An id generator that creates X-Ray-compatible `trace_id` and `span_id`.
+  It implements the `otel_id_generator` protocol in the Erlang SDK.

+* A propagator that reads and writes AWS X-Ray trace context headers.
+  It implements the `otel_propagator_text_map` protocol in the Erlang SDK.

 Links: